 “There are upward possibilities in terms of income.
 In the (group class model where coaches get paid by the hour), only the owner really has upward mobility.
 But in this system coaches can also be full-time professional coaches,” he said.

 Creating this life for himself was something he had always wanted, McCullagh explained.

 “I was an athlete in High School and college and had really great coaches that were really formative for me.
 I have always respected that profession and meeting James, arguably the best coach I have ever met in my life, made me want to be like that and have that type of impact on people’s lives,” he said.

 McCullagh added: “And I feel like I can do that now.”

 At OPEX Fitness we do one thing, educate coaches.
-Get a free introduction to the same coaching education that helped create McCullagh’s new professional career and sign up for the Free 7-Day OPEX Coaching Course.
+Get a free introduction to the same coaching education that helped create McCullagh’s new professional career and sign up for the free Professional Coaching Blueprint.